 The vector of covariates, X_i, will be selected to include variables that are predictive of the outcome.
 As the experiment is based on randomization, we do not expect to find any correlation between the treatment status and observed characteristics.
-As noted above, this might not be the case with the type of benefit, so it will be included among covariates as a robustness check.
+As noted above, this might not be the case with the type of benefit so it belongs definitely among the covariates.
 Other control variables include age, gender, children, marital status, education, labor market history and region of residence, at the minimum.
 At this stage, we treat the list of covariates as an incomplete one to which other covariates may be included.
 These decisions can be made only after we actually receive research data, and know the exact content of it.